eugenekolo/EC500/README.md

 Then a  maxSize was added to reduce error, the final result can be found here: https://github.com/eugenekolo/EC500/issues/1

 The final result is very promising, because all the false readings were removed.
-We end up with 82.44% detection rate.
+We ended up with 82.44% detection rate.

 The complete results on practises face detection can be found in `/results`.